tzarrsf/cms-tools-nonenhanced/README.md

-## cms-tools-nonenhanced
+# cms-tools-nonenhanced

 This project contains Apex and JAVA code relevant to Salesforce Commerce CMS functionality.
-Special thanks to Kevin Kintzley for contributing this solution as part of the Code-It-Forward effort!
+Special thanks to **Kevin Kintzley** for contributing this solution in the spirit of the Code-It-Forward effort!

+## ⚠️ Disclaimers

+- This collection is provided as-is.
+It's not officially supported by Salesforce or covered by SLAs.
+- API documentation is not provided with the collection.
+Please refer to the official documentation.
+- The documentation for the majority of the endpoints in this collection can be found in the [B2B and D2C Commerce Resources](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/connect_resources_commerce.htm) of the Connect REST API Developer Guide.

 # CMS Tools QuickStart